-One app that has built offline functionality well is the New York Times app.
-We’ve tested the app in offline and online mode and want to summarize the offline experience of the app in the following.
+We’ve tested the product in offline and online mode and want to summarize WHY the app gives you one of the best offline experiences in the following:

 It stands out that the New York Times doesn’t force the user to take advantage of the offline usable function.
 You don’t want to occupy your internal storage or you don’t have enough data left?
 No problem, just switch offline functionality off.